A Qudit-native Framework for Discrete Time Crystals

-\textit{Spin-2: mixed trimer-doublet protocol}.---Finally, we demonstrate the capacity for parallel information processing within the multilevel structure of a single spatial site.
+\textit{Spin-2: frequency-multiplexed DTCs.}---Finally, we demonstrate the capacity for parallel information processing within the multilevel structure of a single spatial site.
 We implement a mixed trimer-doublet protocol on an $N{=}10$, $d{=}5$ chain by partitioning each qudit with symmetric partition $\{0,2,4\}\oplus\{1,3\}$ (the embedded kick compilation is given in~\cite{supplementary}).
-A Floquet period produces a block-diagonal carrier,
+A Floquet period produces a block-diagonal carrier

 with $P_3^3=P_2^2=I$.
 The dressed observables thus decompose additively across the two blocks.
-When the initial state has support in both blocks, the magnetization contains coexisting $1/3$ and $1/2$ subharmonic components,
+When the initial state has support in both blocks, the magnetization contains coexisting $1/3$ and $1/2$ subharmonic components

 where $E_{3}(n)$ and $E_{2}(n)$ are slowly varying block-resolved envelopes set by the corresponding neutral operators $D^{(\mathcal T)}(\varepsilon)$ and $D^{(\mathcal B)}(\varepsilon)$.
-This realization establishes the qudit not merely as a larger spin, but as a frequency-multiplexed unit capable of hosting parallel quantum transformations.
+As shown in Fig.~\!\ref{fig:d5_mixed} for $N=10$ qudits, the spectral response displays simultaneous peaks with relative weights linearly mapped from the initial population distribution.
+The longevity of this multiplexed signal is further corroborated by open-system results, which show that the subharmonic signatures endure under practical decoherence noise~\cite{supplementary}.
+This realization establishes the qudit not merely as a larger spin, but as a frequency-multiplexed unit capable of hosting complex quantum transformations.

-\textit{Discussion and conclusion}.---We have established a qudit-native realization of DTCs in which each period factors as $K e^{-iH_z}$ and, within a heating-suppressed window, admits a dressed normal form which provides a unified organizing principle for stability.
-This decomposition separates the dynamics into three distinct roles: the carrier $K_m$ locks the subharmonic frequency; the neutral term $D$ governs the envelope's pure dephasing; and the charged term $R$ drives the mixing of time-charge sectors resulting in frequency shifts.
-For the identical on-site imperfections considered in our study, the linear charged sector cancels (i.e., $R(\varepsilon)=\mathcal{O}(\varepsilon^2)$), thus the differences in robustness are governed primarily by the neutral generator $D(\varepsilon)$.
+\textit{Discussion and conclusion}.---We have established a qudit-native framework that leverages the multi-level space to construct rich and robust DTCs.
+In a heating-suppressed window, we identify the mechanisms governing stability through a dressed normal form, whereby the carrier $K_m$ locks the subharmonic frequency; the neutral term $D$ governs the envelope's pure dephasing; and the charged term $R$ drives the mixing of time-charge sectors resulting in frequency shifts.
+For the identical on-site imperfections considered in our study, the linear charged sector cancels, thus the differences in robustness are governed primarily by the neutral generator $D(\varepsilon)$.
+Within this regime, three neutral-sector design rules emerge: (i) confining the kick to an active on-site subspace restricts $D(\varepsilon)$ and mitigates dephasing; (ii) employing symmetric partitions of the local Hilbert space to enhance dynamical averaging in $D_0$ and partially cancel random fields and couplings; and (iii) utilizing a block-diagonal carrier, where each block admits its own $\mathbb Z_{m_s}$ oscillation dynamics, so multiple subharmonic channels at $1/m_s$ can coexist, with relative weights set by the initial state support.